-women are a homogenous group with identical interests thereby disregarding politics of location and situated knowledges.
+The homogeneous narrative of the oppression of women is particularly important to emphasize when discussing gender and ICT initiatives internationally.
+It should never be assumed that women are a homogeneous group with identical interests thereby disregarding politics of location and situated knowledges.
 The construction of the category 'black woman' as expressed in early intersectionality research becomes problematic when the category is understood solely as located in the context of white Western societies.
 Seeing as the majority of black women today live in majority-black societies, Yuval-Davies (2011) explains that intersectional analysis needs to consider the "'privileged positionings' within and between majority-black societies.
 The women I have conversed with cannot be reduced to pre-determined categories in which they would be merely in a discriminated or non-privileged position.
-They are not confined to relations of either/or, but are in a state of becoming in which boundary-making practices are open-ended and in motion.
+They are not confined to relations of either/or, but are in a state of becoming in which boundary-making practices are open-ended and in motion.22